braylabs/m4j/README.md

 ## About
 - Created by [Brian Bray](https://www.linkedin.com/in/bbray), President/Founder of BrayLabs
-- Initally created as an excercise in learning M while working for the VA on the Health Mangement Platform
+- Initially created as an exercise in learning M while working for the VA on the Health Management Platform (HMP).
+The original project, not the current eHMP project.
-- This is an enhanced version of what was originlly published as open source software by the VA to [OSEHRA](http://hdl.handle.net/10909/11049),
+- This is an enhanced version of what was originally published as open source software by the VA to [OSEHRA](http://hdl.handle.net/10909/11049),
 - Questions/comments can be directed to me via email, or I also still lurk on the [Hardhats](https://groups.google.com/forum/#!forum/hardhats) list a bit.

 ## Prerequisites